Syarif Abdurrahman Alkadrie: Reign

-At the beginning of his leadership, there was a conflict between Pontianak and the Landak Kingdom regarding a territorial dispute.
-The Landak Kingdom claimed that the territory occupied by the Pontianak Sultanate was its territory.
-The Dutch who saw this conflict used it to exert influence in Kalimantan.
-In late 1778, the Dutch sent their envoys to Pontianak to begin negotiations with Sultan Syarif Abdurrahman, but this failed.
-However, because the power of Banten, which controlled the conflict area, was getting weaker, its territory was finally transferred to the Dutch.
+In the beginning of his reign, there was conflict between Pontianak and the Landak Kingdom regarding a territorial dispute.
+The Dutch used this conflict to exert influence in Kalimantan.
+In late 1778, the Dutch sent their envoys to Pontianak to begin negotiations with Abdurrahman, but failed.
+However, because the power of Banten, which controlled the conflicted area, was weakening, its territory in Borneo was finally transferred to the Dutch.
 The Dutch, eager to establish a representative office in Pontianak, sent envoys in mid-1779.
-Finally, an agreement was agreed with Sultan Syarif Abdurrahman, which stated that the Dutch would lend the Pontianak and Sanggau areas to the Sultan of Pontianak.
+Finally, an agreement was agreed with Abdurrahman, which stated that the Dutch would lend the Pontianak and Sanggau areas to Abdurrahman.

-This event marked the start of Dutch rule in Pontianak, which later developed into a trade monopoly.
+This event marked the start of Dutch control in Pontianak, which later developed into a trade monopoly.
 After that, Pontianak was obliged to hand over all the commodities that the Dutch wanted.
 The planting of crops was also closely monitored by the Dutch.
-In addition, export and import taxes must be shared between the Netherlands and the Pontianak Sultanate.
+In addition, export and import taxes must be shared between the Dutch and Pontianak.
 The Pontianak Sultanate also allowed the Dutch to build a fort west of the Kapuas River.

 Death

-Sultan Syarif Abdurrahman Alkadrie died on a Friday evening, on 28 February 1808 (2 Muharram 1223 H).
-He was succeeded by his son, Sultan Syarif Kasim Alkadrie.
+Abdurrahman died on a Friday evening, on 28 February 1808.
+He was succeeded by his son, Syarif Kasim Alkadrie.

-Lineage

-Syarif Abd al-Rahman Al Qadri was a Ba 'Alawi Sayyid and his lineage is recorded as follows: He is Abd al-Rahman bin Husayn, bin Ahmad, bin Husayn, bin Muhammad al-Qadri, bin Salim, bin Abd Allah, bin Muhammad, bin Salim, bin Ahmad, bin Abd al-Rahman, bin Ali, bin Muhammad Jamal al-Layl, bin Hasan, bin Muhammad Asad Allah, bin Hasan al-Turabi, bin Ali, bin Muhammad al-Faqih al-Muqaddam, bin Ali, bin Muhammad Sahib al-Mirbat, bin Ali Khali Qasam, bin Alawi al-Thani, bin Muhammad Sahib al-Sawma'ah, bin Alawi al-Awwal, bin Ubayd Allah, bin Ahmad al-Muhajir, bin Isa al-Rumi, bin Muhammad al-Naqib, bin Ali al-Uraydi, bin Ja'far al-Sadiq, bin Muhammad al-Baqir, bin Ali Zayn al-Abidin, bin Husayn, bin Ali bin Abi Talib and Fatimah al-Zahra, the daughter of Muhammad.